Penny debate in the United States: Production at a loss

-In 2024, the US mint produced 3,225,200,000 pennies at a cost 3.69 cents per a penny, which resulted in an annual loss to taxpayers of $85.3 million.
+In 2024, the US mint produced 3,225,200,000 pennies at a cost of 3.69 cents per penny, which resulted in an annual loss to taxpayers of $85.3 million.
 Further, as the price of the raw materials from which the penny is made exceeds the face value, there is a risk that coins will be illegally melted down for raw materials.

 Increased cost

 Commissioned by Jarden Zinc, which supplies zinc "penny blanks" to the Mint, a 2012 report conducted by Navigant Consulting found that the government would lose money without the penny.
 According to the industry's front group Americans for Common Cents' website, "First, the Mint's fabrication and distribution costs include fixed components that will continue to be incurred whether or not the Mint produces the penny.
 Navigant estimates this fixed component at million in FY 2011.
 Plus, there is million in Mint overhead allocated to the penny that would have to be absorbed by the remaining denominations of circulating coins without the penny.
 Second, under current Mint accounting, the nickel costs eleven cents to manufacture.
 In a scenario where nickel production doubled without the penny, Navigant concludes that with existing fixed costs, eliminating the penny would likely result in increased net costs to the Mint of million, relative to the current state."